15 Ways to Promote Your Content

 - Read and comment on other blogs in your industry.
 Focus on providing genuine feedback, but if you’ve written something similar, feel free to mention it, explain how it’s related and what value it provides, and post a link.

 - Mention people in your content and let them know when you do with a quick email providing the link to your content and an invitation to share it to their professional circle.

-- Link to related blog posts in your content.
+- Add external links to related blog posts.
 This not only provides value to your readers and boosts the authority of your own content, it also can be used to forge connections with influencers in your industry.